 Puppy Vaccination Schedule

-Puppies will receive a series of vaccinations over their first year of life, and most of them will take place between the 8 and 16-week marks.
-Let’s look at the timeline and what we’re vaccinating against to get a clear picture of the risks.
+Puppies will receive a series of vaccinations over their first year of life, and most of them will take place between the 8- and 16-week marks.
+Your vet will create a vaccination plan tailored for your dog based on their age, breed, lifestyle, geographical location, and history.
+Dog vaccines are separated into two categories: core vaccines (the ones that are required by all dogs) and non-core vaccines (required depending on lifestyle and location).
+Let’s look at the general timeline and what the core vaccines dogs receive are to get a clear picture of the risks.

 1. 6-8 Weeks: Distemper & Parvovirus

-Distemper is a severe disease passed between animals either through coughing and sneezing or shared water, food, or other equipment.
+Distemper is a severe viral disease passed between dogs either through coughing and sneezing or shared water, food, or other equipment.
 Distemper attacks the respiratory and nervous systems and can cause vomiting, diarrhea, seizures, paralysis, and death.

-Parvovirus affects all dogs but is more likely to be contracted and deadly to an unvaccinated dog or one younger than 4 months old.
+Parvovirus is, as well, a severe viral disease that can affect puppies.
 The virus attacks the gastrointestinal system, causing loss of appetite, vomiting, and severe, bloody diarrhea.
-The dehydration can kill a dog within 48-72 hours if left untreated.
+The dehydration can kill a dog within a couple of days if left untreated.

-There is no cure for parvovirus.
-The only way to beat it is to keep the dog hydrated under veterinary attention until their immune system manages to fend off the virus.
+There is no current cure for parvovirus.
+The way to beat it is to provide treatment under veterinary attention until their immune system manages to fend off the virus.

 2. 10-12 Weeks: DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus)

-Canine Hepatitis is unrelated to human illness.
-The disease attacks the kidneys, liver, spleen, lungs, and eyes.
+Canine infectious hepatitis is a disease that affects the liver, kidneys, spleen, lungs, and eyes.
 While many dogs can catch a mild form of it, a severe infection can be deadly.
-There is no cure for hepatitis.
-Once the dog has contracted it, veterinarians can only lessen the symptoms.
+The treatment involves treating the symptoms while helping dogs fight the virus.

-Canine Parainfluenza is one of the pathogens that can cause kennel cough.
+Canine parainfluenza and canine adenovirus are two of the pathogens that can cause kennel cough or canine infectious respiratory disease complex.
 It infects the upper airways and is very contagious.
 It causes dry coughing that can sometimes be severe enough to cause bouts of retching or vomiting.
-While Parainfluenza is very treatable, severe and untreated cases can become deadly.
+While “kennel cough” is usually a mild problem, certain dogs can get pneumonia and be at greater risk of death.

 The rabies vaccine is the big one.
-A bite usually transmits rabies from one rabid animal to another.
-The disease attacks the central nervous system and causes headaches, hallucinations, paralysis, fear of water, and death.
-Treatment for rabies is necessary within hours, and the disease regularly causes death.
-By the time symptoms of rabies begin to show up, death becomes unavoidable.
+A bite usually transmits the rabies virus from one rabid animal to another.
+The disease attacks the central nervous system and causes headaches, hallucinations, paralysis, fear of water, and, eventually, death.
+Treatment for rabies is necessary within hours.
+By the time signs of rabies begin to show up, death becomes unavoidable.

-At 12-16 months, your puppy will get boosters for DHPP and rabies that will be given yearly to every three years, depending on the dosage.
+At 12-16 months, your puppy will get boosters for DHPP and rabies that will be given yearly to every three years, depending on the vaccine and your location.
 Though once they’ve got their final puppy booster, they’re ready to explore the world on foot with you!

 Taking Your Puppy Out Before Vaccination